mpujol/hackweek-splash-screen-demo/README.md

-# Hackweek Project: Splash Screen Revamp
+# Hack Week Project: Splash Screen Revamp

 Using Lottie (An open sourced project), I was able to create a dynamic user experience when opening an app.